 If a student is in middle or high school when s/he violates this policy s/he will be suspended for ten (10) days and reassigned to an alternative program, for one (1) or two (2) semesters.
 If this is the student's first offense and s/he was not charged with a felony offense, the student and his/her parent will be offered an opportunity to participate in the District's drug/alcohol educational program.
 If the student's parent agrees that s/he will complete this program, the student's suspension will be reduced to five (5) days.
-The program specialist must provide proof that the student successfully complete the program will result in the student's immediate assignment to an alternative school program.
+The program specialist must provide proof that the student successfully completed the program within the allocated period of time.
+Failure to successfully complete the program will result in the student's immediate assignment to an alternative school program.
 If the student is caught a third time while s/he is still a student in the District, the student will be suspended for ten (10) days and may be recommended for expulsion.